alexyanw/dse203-group-project/machine_learning/README.md

 This project aims to develop a proof-of-concept recommender system for a bookstore client.
 A small set of customer and supplemental data was provided for this effort.
 For the ML team, a prototype system should be designed with scalable architecture, verifiable performance results, and integrate services from other teams (exploration, schema, query).

 ## Dataset
 The sample data provided can be separated into two groups: customer information and supplemental information.
+Below is a brief description and examples of some of the data provided.

 The customer information contains order information and personal information related to the customer.
 Sometimes personal information is missing for the customer.
 * Books purchased